-We had 544 employees as of November 3, 2017, approximately 39% of whose employment relationship is governed by collective bargaining agreements.
-These agreements currently expire between August 2017 (in negotiation) and March 2022.
+We had 544 employees as of November 2, 2018, approximately 41% of whose employment relationship is governed by collective bargaining agreements.
+These agreements currently expire between May 2019 and March 2022.
 We believe that our relationship with all of our employees is favorable and contracts will be settled favorably.